-In modern-day celebrations throughout Mexico, many elements have been incorporated into this holiday, such as face painting and costumes which people will wear during parties or while participating in parades celebrating love and life.
+In modern-day celebrations throughout Mexico, many elements have been incorporated into this holiday, such as face painting and costumes that people will wear during parties or while participating in parades celebrating love and life.

-Every year, people will go out on the streets and parade different skeletons mounted on puppets and surrounded by dancers.
+Every year, people go out on the streets and parade different skeletons mounted on puppets and surrounded by dancers.
 If you’ve never visited Mexico, this is the perfect opportunity to join in on all of the fun and celebrate Mexican culture.

 Among the multitudes of spectators are beautiful Mexican women dressed to the nines, wearing traditional costumes and decorated in glitter.
 The women will usually dance and sing while they parade down the streets to various types of music.